GOH23/Akira-MMD/README.md

 - [ ] - Japan
 ### Other Support
 - [ ] - Mobile app [Idea]
-- [ ] - Add other themes for scene
 - [ ] - Support other extention